 As regular readers of the Pigeon Cottage blog will know, I’m having a bit of a love affair with venison at the moment.
 It has a wonderfully rich, meaty flavour, it’s lower in fat and cholesterol than beef and it has a higher iron content.
 I published my recipe for Suffolk Venison Pie a few weeks ago and this is my latest favourite: *Suffolk Venison Chilli with Black Beans.
 Once you’ve tasted this, you’ll find a chilli made with beef quite bland by comparison.
 The spicy flavour kick comes from the roasted cumin and chilli flakes; the touch of dark chocolate added towards the end (very common in Mexican dishes) gives it extra body and richness.

-- 500g Suffolk minced venison (I source mine from Jim Allen at Discover Venison) – minced or cut into chunks
+- 500g Suffolk venison (I source mine from Jim Allen at Discover Venison) – minced or cut into chunks

 - 150g black beans – soaked overnight and cooked thoroughly as per the packet instructions, or a 400g tin of black beans

 - 1 x 400g tin of tomatoes

 - 2 tablespoons of rapeseed oil